 If you would like to read additional information about pre-marital counseling at Journeys Counseling Services and/or need help in deciding if pre-marital counseling is for you, please click here first.

 The pre-marital counseling program is one of the greatest investments in your future as a happily married couple!
 The cost for the whole program is less than the average cost of a wedding day cake.
 The program consists of 5 sessions (one session per week) which last between one and one and a half hours.
 The program includes taking the PREPARE premarital inventory and receiving feedback using couple exercises.
-The fee for the entire pre-marital counseling program (all 4 sessions) is $395.00.
-The administrative fees of the premarital inventory are an additional cost of $29.50.
+Please phone or email me for the cost of the program.
 Cash, check, or credit cards are accepted.
 Payment can be made in one or more installments to suit your personal budget.

 Don't you wish someone would have given you this gift before you were married?